Tickets are NOW on sale for The Cat that Changed America, a new documentary film about the most famous mountain lion in America named P22.

 Purchase tickets: Online OR in person at Native Animal Rescue, 1855 17th Avenue, Santa Cruz

 P22 was discovered living in Griffith Park, right in the heart of Los Angeles, near the Hollywood sign.
 Born in the Santa Monica Mountains, he miraculously crossed two of the busiest freeways in America, the 405 and the 101, before settling in Griffith Park.
 P22 is now trapped – hemmed in by freeways and urban sprawl – with little chance of ever finding a mate.
 Through the plight of P22, this film addresses solutions to two serious problems that wildlife face: the need for safe wildlife freeway crossings and the elimination of anticoagulent rodenticides that are harming native wildlife that inadvertently consume poisoned rats.
-The film will be followed by a panel of of experts who will discuss wildlife crossings and the removal of rat poisons from the food chain.
-The speakers are:
+The film will be followed by a lively onstage conversation, moderated by Tai Moses, with two of the wildlife experts from the film.
+The participants are:

 - Tai Moses, Santa Cruz nature writer and activist, and founder of SCRATS (Santa Cruz Raptors are the Solution)

 - Beth Pratt-Bergstrom, California Director of the National Wildlife Federation and the leader of the Save LA Cougars campaign to build the Liberty Canyon Wildlife Crossing